tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 # The Relationship Between Owners and Managers
 - The interests of shareholders and those of management do not always coincide.
 Most shareholders defer to the wisdom of management without demanding their rights as owners of the business.
 In the case of companies whose common stocks sell for less than the liquidating value, the shareholders may be best served by the liquidation of the company, but that would put management out of a job, so shareholders cannot depend on management to make the right decision.
-Investors need to educate themselves about management practices and take these lessons into account when making investments.
+Investors need to educate themselves about management practices and consider these lessons when investing.

-- Remember, however, that "analysis connotes the careful study of available facts with the attempt to draw conclusions therefrom based on established principles and sound logic.
+- Remember, however, that "analysis connotes the careful study of available facts with the attempt to draw conclusions based on established principles and sound logic.
 It is part of the scientific method.
-But in applying analysis to the field of securities, [you will] encounter the serious obstacle that investment is by nature not an exact science."
-Still, professional analysis is "not only useful, but indispensable."
+But in applying analysis to the field of securities, [you will] encounter the serious obstacle that investment is by nature, not an exact science."
+Still, professional analysis is "not only useful but indispensable."

-- it is the stockholders who own the company; the officers are only paid employees.
-The directors are elected and virtually trustees, whose legal duty is to act solely on behalf of the business owners.
+- it is the stockholders who own the company; the officers are only paid, employees.
+The directors are elected and virtually trustees whose legal duty is to act solely on behalf of the business owners.

 ## implications of liquidating value, stock holder-management relationships